alam689/Devops-Component/README.md

 **Linkerd** — Lighter, simpler mesh with a purpose-built Rust micro-proxy; lower overhead, fewer features than Istio.

+**Consul Connect** — HashiCorp's service mesh built on Consul's service registry.
+How it works: it adds sidecar proxies and automatic mutual TLS on top of Consul's existing service discovery, so identity and connectivity share one system.

+**Cilium** — An eBPF-based mesh/networking layer.
+How it works: instead of per-pod sidecars, it programs the Linux kernel directly via eBPF to enforce networking, security policy, and observability — lower overhead than sidecar meshes.
 [⬆ Back to index](#part-1--component-index)

 ---